jest-community/awesome-jest/README.md

 - [@bigtest/interactor](https://www.bigtestjs.io/guides/interactors/introduction/) Composable Page Objects for component based applications.
 Checkout the [documentation](https://www.bigtestjs.io/guides/interactors/introduction/) and [blog post](https://medium.com/@robdel12/jest-bigtest-interactor-component-test-%EF%B8%8F-11b1947954c8) about using with Jest.
 - [@testdeck/jest](https://github.com/testdeck/testdeck/) Decorator based wrapper around Jest for object oriented testing.
 Checkout the [documentation](https://testdeck.org) and a working [seed](https://github.com/testdeck/testdeck-jest-seed) for you to start with.
 - [jest-plugin-must-assert](https://github.com/ballercat/jest-plugin-must-assert) A Jest plugin for strict runtime checks.
 Fails any tests without assertions and prevents async tasks (Promises & timeouts) from leaking across tests.
+- [jest-os-detection](https://github.com/doctolib/jest-os-detection) Dynamically enable or skip tests based on the OS they run on so you can share the same test suite accross various platforms.

 ### Mocks